watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/search-with-milvus/search-with-watsonx-data-milvus.md

 There are two ways to connect your Milvus vector database to watsonx Assistant for search and conversational search, either through the built-in Milvus Search Integration or using the Custom Service Search.

 ### Option 1: Use the built-in Milvus search integration
-Please go to the [watsonx Assistant product docs](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-search-overview) to find more details about how to set up the built-int Milvus search integration.
+Please go to the [watsonx Assistant product docs](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-search-overview) to find more details about how to set up the built-in Milvus search integration.

 ### Option 2: Use the Custom Service search
 Custom Service search provides a more advanced and flexible way to connect your Milvus vector database to watsonx Assistant.
 It requires you to set up a custom server that must be reachable by your watsonx Assistant instance.